ShahjahanMirza/AI-VoiceAssistant/README.md

 - _Fixed Code Files_ - Fixes uploaded python files
 - _Internet Search_ - Searches the web for queries and reads back results
 - _Calendar Integration_ - Adds events to Google Calendar and retrieves upcoming events via API
+- _Youtube Video_ - Searches YouTube for the video and open it up in the browser

 ## Overview